The-Back-Room/The-Back-Room.github.io/docs/Comics/nsfw/ranma-12/SummerHeat.md

 - **Mihon**: An open-source manga reader for Android devices.
 - **Aniyomi**: An open-source manga and anime viewer for Android devices.

-To read this doujin on Android, simply download the repo and a compatible application and copy the contents of the `src` directory into the local source folder on your device.
+To read this doujin on Android, simply install a compatible application and copy the contents of the `src` directory into the local source folder on your device.

 To read on PC or Laptop, simply download the repo and open the files with a compatible image viewer.